May 2018- Staten Island, NY

 The Financial Industry Regulatory Authority (FINRA) is the agency that licenses and regulates stockbrokers and brokerage firms.
 FINRA requires brokers and brokerage firms to report customer complaints and disputes as well as regulatory sanctions.
 In addition brokers are required to disclose certain financial matters such as personal bankruptcies, judgments and liens.

-If you have losses in an account handled by Marc A. Reda , contact us to learn how you may be able to recover damages through FINRA arbitration.
+If you have losses in an account handled by Laurence M. Torres , contact us for a no charge consultation to learn how you may be able to recover damages through FINRA arbitration.

 Rex Securities Law , with offices in Boca Raton, FL, and Austin, TX, provides representation to investors nationwide who are seeking recovery of investment losses due to the negligence or fraud of stockbrokers and broker dealers.
 If you have questions about how your account has been handled, call to speak with an experienced securities attorney.